 Stevens v.
 Aegis, et al.

 The committee has approved this case for amicus assistance.
 This is another case involving the KD v.
 Chambers issue.
 Plaintiffs’ case went through the medical review panel proceedings and the panel rendered a decision that the Defendants did not deviate from the applicable standard of care.
 Plaintiffs filed the case is state court, where defendants filed a motion for summary judgment based on the MRP opinion.
 Plaintiffs designated the affidavit of an expert to combat the MRP opinion; however Defendants made the argument that the affidavit raises new allegations of negligence that were not addressed by the Plaintiffs during the MRP proceedings.
 The trial court granted Defendants’ motion for summary judgment, which again puts into question the holding of KD v.
 Chambers.
+UPDATE: On February 22, 2017, the Indiana Court of Appeals issued an opinion consistent with McKeen that the plaintiff’s claims were adequately covered by general notice pleading and evidence had been presented during the medical review panel proceedings, so the plaintiff could pursue the allegations in state court.
+On March 27, 2017, the Defendant filed a Petition to Tranfer

 Jerry Garau has agreed to serve as amicus counsel.
 Amicus brief filed on September 14, 2016.
-View the brief here.
+View the briefhere.

 Ryan v.
 TCI Architects

 The committee has approved this case for amicus assistance.
 The Plaintiff sought to establish a non-delegable assumption of duty by the DBIA form contract on behalf of the general contractor for safety; while the Defendants file an opposing motion for summary judgment arguing no duty.
 The trial court denied plaintiff’s motion and granted defendants.
 The Court of Appeals held that the standard DBIA for contract did not create a duty on behalf of the general to an injured employee of a subcontractor.
 The opinion was handed down on May 23, but a 2-1 vote.
 Judge Riley dissented, relying on the contractual language to argue there was a duty.
 UPDATE: Ken Allen and Bob Brown have agreed to serve as amicus counsel.
 Plaintiff filed Petition for Rehearing on June 21, 2016.
 Petition for rehearing was denied on August 2, 2016.
 To date, the Supreme Court has not ruled on the Plaintiff's Petition to Transfer.
+On April 27, 2017, the Indiana Supreme Court reversed in a unanimous decision, holding that the general contractor was charged with a specific duty of care regarding safety when it entered the DBIA contract, which demonstrated its intent to assume the duty by the clear language of the contract.
+The Court was guided by its own contract interpretation precedent.
+Specifically, the Court held, "by entering into a contract containing language that required TCI to assume responsibility for implementing safety precautions and programs for all individuals working on the site, and by agreeing to designate a safety representative to supervise such implementation and monitoring, TCI affirmatively demonstrated an intent to assume a non-delegable duty of care toward Ryan.

 Green v.
 Robertson

 The committee has approved this case for amicus assistance.
 This case involves the issue of to what extent the PCF is entitled to inject "loss of chance" or other theories involving causation arguments at the hearting for excess damages with the PCF after a settlement agreement has been entered with the underlying healthcare provider.
 The Court of Appeals allowed the PCF to argue loss of chance to minimize damages.
 Plaintiff filed a Petition to Transfer.
 Update: The Supreme Court granted ITLA's Motion to filed a Belated Brief, which was filed on October 21, 2016.
 To date, the Supreme Court has not ruled on the Petition to Transfer.
+On ___, the Indiana Supreme Court denied the Petition to Trasnfer.

 Owens-Illinois, Inc. v.
 Geyman (49S00-1501-MI-00036) &